praw-dev/praw/docs/pages/getting_started.rst

     for submission in subreddit.hot(limit=10):
         print(submission.title) # Output: the title of the submission print(submission.ups) # Output: upvote count
-        print(submission.downs) # Output: downvote count
+        print(submission.id) # Output: the ID of the submission print(submission.url) # Output: the URL the submission points to
-        print(submission.id) # Output: the ID of the submission print(submission.url) # Output: the URL of the submission
+                              # or the the submission URL if it's a self post

 You can create ``Submission`` instances in other ways too: